You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 The rail network in Sicily is great, and the train station in Palermo is only a short walk from the historic centre.
 I always found the trains to be very clean and on time.
 The main rail line runs from Palermo to Messina and then south to Catania.

-There are big sections of Sicily that aren’t easily accessible by train and sometimes the travel time on a shuttle bus was much quicker compared with a train.
+There are big sections of Sicily that aren’t easily accessible by train, and sometimes the travel time on a shuttle bus was much quicker compared with a train.

 Except for day trips from Palermo to Cefalu, the train was by far the best option.